My thoughts about the book

 This book looks very positively on the AI and its use in everyday life.
 I’m not sure if it was intention of the autor, but author doesn’t consider the vast, already happening issues connected with everyday use of AI.
 These issues are such as estranging people from each other, as firm stealing data to teach new models, also the environmental issues with needing so much energy to run all this.
 There is so many issues but author really talks only about positives on people’s lives.

-In one of the chapters in analysis, author writes that the plot of movie Her is very unlikely, which is not true.
-People are already marrying bots, falling in love with them and so on.
+In one of the chapters in analysis, author writes that the plot of movie Her is very unlikely, which far from true.
+People are already marrying chatbots, falling in love with them, sharing every piece of their life with them.
 And I don’t think it’s a good thing.
-And by the way, it is a favourite movie of Sam Altman (CEO of OpenAI, the creator of ChatGPT).
+Of course, talking to chatbot can help.
+It can soothe you when nobody is around, it can give you confidence to do something, but we cannot forget, that chatbot is only a LM algorithm.
+It has no thoughts, it has no feeling, it is only an algorithm.
+Of course, it may sound friendly and so on, but it only reflects the data the chatbot was trained on.
+And by the way, movie Her is a favourite movie of Sam Altman (CEO of OpenAI, the creator of ChatGPT).

 I don’t know if I am just set in the old ways, or if the AI and bots will one day destroy the humanity as in Dune.
-Maybe I am a doomer, who sees only negatives.
-Of course, AI did change everything already.
+Maybe I am a doomer, who sees only negatives, but AI already changed the game.
 I use it personally to study more effectively, using it to test me.
 But we can’t overlook issues, that this technology had created.
 I heard one quote in some video, and I paraphrase, AI is just exasperating the issues that are already present in society.
+And I do think it is true, so we cannot maybe fully blame AI for all the issues in society, but AI was introduced very suddenly without any consensus that society has a need for this technology.

 Twin Sparrows story